Dracey/Recipe-and-calorie-counter/README.md

 # Count von Cal

-Losing weight can be very challanging and using other apps have frustrated me with their limited design or cluttered interface.
+Losing weight can be very challenging, and using other apps has frustrated me with their limited design or cluttered interface.

-Time to solve this for myself
+Time to solve this for myself.